dspeyer/dspeyer.github.io/magic.md

 1. Metal Manipulator: Animate X kg of metal.
 It can fly, carry objects or perform combat manuevers with an effective strength score of 10+X and dex of 5+X. (cost: 3+X)
 2. Shape Metal: Reshape a metal object of up to X cubic meters.
 Detailed shapes require a relevant craft check.  (cost: 1+X)
 3. Magnetize: Target metal becomes magnetic, with an effective strength score of X (cost: X)
+4. Corrode: Target metal object of up to X cubic centimeters reacts with surrounding chemicals, know(chem) check required (cost: X)

 Magnetize does not require a ferromagnetic target.
 However, if the target is ferromagnetic and the effect is maintained for over an hour, the magnetization will become permanent and nonmagical.

+To corrode metal into a form it naturally would (e.g. Iron Oxide) is DC 10.
+To corrode metal into something unnatural but stable (e.g. Gold Oxide, Copper Nitrate) is DC 15.
+Something highly unstable (e.g. Iron Azide) is DC 20.

 ## Elemental Water